hungaikev/elec/battery/README.md

 ## Which architecture and technical solution would you suggest at scale?

+My Solution would be to use an event driven microservices architecture with a message bus to handle back pressure and scalability.

 ### Step 1: Core Architecture

-At the heart of our scalable architecture, we'll use a microservices-based approach with event-driven communication.
+At the heart of our  architecture, we'll use a microservices-based approach with event-driven communication.
 This allows for better scalability, fault isolation, and easier updates to individual components.

 **Key components:**